+- to

-- to - - progress (in labour) NEC O62.9
+- - progress (in labour) NEC O62.9

 Failed trial of labour - is also a description rather than a diagnostic term, therefore coders should assign, where possible, a code for the underlying condition resulting in a caesarean birth after trial of labour (TOL).
 A trial of labour can be undertaken because of potential problems due to small maternal size, large fetal size or for patients who have had a previous caesarean section to see if a vaginal delivery can be achieved.
 Other terminology used to describe this type of trial of labour include 'trial of scar', VBAC (Vaginal Birth after Caesarean) attempt or 'trial of vaginal birth after Caesarean' (TOVBAC).
 Trials of labour fail because women fail to progress, usually because of fetal malpresentation, cephalopelvic disproportion or fetal distress.
-Conditions that may result from a failed trial of labour include uterine rupture or fetal distress.
 See also ACS 1506 Malpresentation, disproportion and abnormality of maternal pelvic organs.